statbiophys/ENS-survival-kit/instructions/FRESK/newcomer.md

 ## The (Theoretical) Minimum
 You will need a badge to

-a. access the building and use elevators;
+1. access the building and use elevators;
-b. access the local vélo;
+2. access the local vélo;
-c. pay at the cantine;
+3. pay at the cantine;
-d. use the printer.
+4. use the printer.